tdeveth/shake-library/README.md

     </script>
 ```

-The first '.example' value between the parenthesis shows wich element will shake.
+The first ```'.example'``` value between the parenthesis shows wich element will shake.
 This could be a classname like in the example but also an element name like 'p'.
 Just make sure the value is the same as the element you would like to shake.

+How To Customise Duration Of Shake?
+---

+As seen in the example above it is also possible to edit the duration of the shake.
+Just change the ```1.0s``` to another value to make the shake shorter or longer.

+---